mdeeg/Fadenkreuz/README.md

 `Fadenkreuz` uses a layered window created with the flag `WS_EX_LAYERED` for showing the crosshairs, and updates its content using the Windows API method [UpdateLayeredWindow](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-updatelayeredwindow).
 This layered window is periodically updated to the top window using the Windows API method [SetWindowPos](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowpos).

+Application settings are stored in the Windows registry key `HKEY_CURRENT_USER\Fadenkreuz`.

 ## Disclaimer